x157/x157.github.io/UE5/LyraStarterGame/Pros-and-Cons.md

 - For a **New** game:
     - You're going to be forced to use:
-      - the new UE 5.1 standard [Enhanced Input](https://dev.epicgames.com/community/learning/tutorials/eD13/unreal-engine-enhanced-input-in-ue5) *(new standard... you should probably do this...)*
+      - the new UE 5.1 standard [Enhanced Input](https://dev.epicgames.com/community/learning/tutorials/eD13/unreal-engine-enhanced-input-in-ue5) *(you should probably use this anyway...)*
       - `CommonUI` is the player input system
           - `CommonUI` is still kind of buggy/prototypey, is not well documented, and literally has CONTROL over player input.
           - If you do a shooter game like Lyra, this is no problem.
-            - For a game where you want the player to actually use the mouse, you will need a custom engine to fix some `CommonUI` issues you will have.
+            - For a game where you want the player to actually use the mouse, you may need a custom engine to fix some `CommonUI` issues you may encounter.
-            - The changes are minor, but you're forced to build and maintain a Custom Engine.
-            - There are improvements coming in UE/Lyra 5.1, but it will still require you to maintain a Custom Engine.
       - Gameplay Ability System (GAS)
         - GAS is very complex.
 It is also THE UE STANDARD for how to execute abilities over the network.
         - The only reason I can think of you may **not** want to use GAS, is if you were wanting to explicitly build your own GAS as an experiment or learning opportunity.
 I could be wrong.